Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand how the SRA Code of Conduct governs solicitors' duties during litigation and interaction with courts and tribunals.
-In your preparation, focus on the following points:
+For SQE2, you are required to understand how the SRA Code of Conduct governs solicitors' duties during litigation and interaction with courts and tribunals, with a focus on the following syllabus points:

-• the divided loyalty owed to both client and court
+• understanding the divided loyalty owed to both client and court

-• identification and avoidance of conduct that may mislead the court
+• identifying and avoiding conduct that may mislead the court

-• application of the rule that public interest and justice can override client instructions
+• applying the rule that public interest and justice can override client instructions

 • managing instructions that risk breaching the duty to the court, including when to withdraw from acting